Sea Dogs (video game)

-Sea Dogs (Корсары: Проклятье дальних морей) is a 2000 Russian role-playing video game for Microsoft Windows, developed by Akella and published by Bethesda Softworks.
-In it, the player is the captain of a ship and can serve as a privateer to a European power, or as a pirate.
+Sea Dogs (Корсары: Проклятье дальних морей) is a role-playing video game for Microsoft Windows, developed by Akella and published by Bethesda Softworks in 2000.

+In the game, the player is the captain of a ship and can serve as a privateer to a European power, or as a pirate.
 The game uses a custom 3D game engine and includes gameplay similar to Sid Meier's Pirates!, while also being a true inter-character dialog-centered RPG.

-The game is often credited as one of the first successful Russian games, which had a notable influence on Russian game industry.
+Sea Dogs is often credited as one of the first successful Russian games, and had a notable influence on Russian game industry.
 It was followed by four sequels, one of which was tied in to Disney's Pirates of the Caribbean franchise.

-Plot summary
+Plot

 The player's character, Nicolas Sharp, was raised by his mother since he was a child.
 The only memories left of his father are his departure on a ship, as well as a golden medallion he gave him.
 Nicolas grows, and as his father did before, goes to sea to seek adventures.
 Soon, he is captured by the Spanish, but manages to escape with a small ship and a crew.
 He arrives at the central British colony, where he has to start a new life.

-Since the game is nonlinear, the player may work for any of the three nations, as well as start a pirate's career.
+Since the game is non-linear, the player may work for any of the three nations, as well as start a pirate's career.
 Searching for his father is always possible, but in order to succeed, the player will need to change his ship's flags a number of times.
 This quest will reveal the secrets of the main character's father's life story and his death, as well as his legacy.

 Development

-The game was announced in March 2000.
-The game drew inspiration from games like Sid Meier's Pirates!.
+Sea Dogs was announced in March 2000.
+It drew inspiration from games like Sid Meier's Pirates!

-Critical reception
+Reception

-Sea Dogs received "average" reviews according to the review aggregation website Metacritic.
+The game received "average" reviews according to the review aggregation website Metacritic.
 Scott Steinberg of IGN was impressed with it, calling it "one booty call you won't want to miss".
 Ron Dulin of GameSpot was also positive about the game, saying it is "an adventure that can be enthralling despite its many problems".
 Samuel Bass of NextGen gave the game generally positive review despite noting its "flawed" design choices and lack of atmosphere.